andreas-kupries/aktive/doc/ref/sink_statistics.md

 Returns a single value, the maximum of the values (across all rows, columns, and bands)

+This operator is __strict__ in its single input.
+The computed pixels are not materialized.
+They are immediately used for the calculation of the statistic and then discarded.

 ---
 ### <a name='op_image_mean'></a> aktive op image mean